hoanghiep1x0/benchmark/readme.md

+Below is a comparison between frameworks.
+I expect it to be a fair, uncompromising assessment based on the perspective of many people and clear evidence.
+The document below may lack a lot of information.
+So, I hope you can add it to make it more detailed.

+In addition, I also want a source code detailing the test cases on many different criteria for comparison in this repo

 # Features

 | Criteria                   | Hyron  | Express |  Koa  | Fastify | Hapi  | Restify | Moleculer | Feather | Raw Node |